Picture Perfect Postcard of Erosion from the North Rim of the Grand Canyon

 The Crucifixion Eclipse

-The Crucifixion and its concurrent eclipse was predictable eighteen years in advance.
-What exact day did the Crucifixion occur?
-Here is the most precise answer you will ever find, April 17, 33 A.D.
+The Crucifixion and its simultaneous eclipse was predictable eighteen years in advance.
+Ever wonder what the exact day was that the Crucifixion take place?
+It took place on April 17, 33 A.D.
 Check this link for the date given and you’ll see it’s a Friday, Good Friday.
 If you happen to have accurate planetarium software, set it for Jerusalem on this day.
 You’ll see a solar eclipse, where the sun is obscured by the moon, happened close to 3 P.M. on the first Good Friday.

-For the next piece of the puzzle, the New Testament indicates Christ was crucified during a sixth to ninth hour solar eclipse, see the Book of Luke chapter 23, verse 44 (noon to 3pm, by today’s clocks).
-Completing the puzzle, Christ died at 33 years of age, in 33 AD.
+Here’s the next piece of the puzzle: The New Testament indicates Christ was crucified during a sixth to ninth hour solar eclipse, see the Book of Luke chapter 23, verse 44 (noon to 3pm, by today’s clocks).
+Finishing the puzzle, Christ died at 33 years of age, in 33 AD.

 The Moon’s Orbit is Slowing 10/10/09.
-If you care to see this for yourself check this image generated by planetarium software (this graphic was created by Starry Night Backyard).
-There is an interesting three hour discrepancy between when the Bible says the eclipse occurred and when the planetarium software indicates that it does.
+If you would like to see this phenomenon for yourself check this image generated by planetarium software (this graphic was created by Starry Night Backyard).
+There is an interesting three hour discrepancy between the time when the Bible says the crucifixion eclipse occurred, and when the planetarium software indicates that the same eclipse does.
 Could this be an error in the software algorithm?
-Probably not, they claim 10 arc second accuracy back 3,000 years.
-What they cannot do is verify handbook algorithms against first hand observations in 33 A.D.
+That’s extremely doubtful, they claim 10 arc second accuracy going back 3,000 years.
+What they cannot do is verify their handbook algorithms against first hand observations written down in 33 A.D. — that is until now.

 Timing the Crucifixion with the Eclipse 3/17/10.
-Could Good Friday and the solar eclipse happen at the same time by accident?
-If it was accidental, what would its odds be?
-If it was not an accident, who would benefit more from a Crucifixion with the imprimatur of the heavens, Christians or the Roman Empire?
+Could Good Friday’s Crucifixion and the solar eclipse happen at the same time by some miraculous, unintended accident?
+If it was accidental, what would the odds of this accident be?
+If it was not an accident, who would benefit more from a Crucifixion with the imprimatur of a heavenly solar blackout, Christians or the Roman Empire?

 The Crucifixion eclipse,